varunswarup0/DeCluttr/AUDIO_SYSTEM_README.md

 ### Performance Optimization

-- Uses expo-audio's `useAudioPlayer` hooks for efficient audio management
+- The `audioService` preloads sounds once and reuses them across components
-- Automatic cleanup when components unmount
+- Automatic cleanup when the service is destroyed
-- Volume changes apply immediately through hook integration
+- Volume changes apply immediately when preferences change

 ## Usage

 ### For Users

-1. Swipe photos normally - sounds play automatically
+1. Swipe photos normally - sounds play automatically.
-2. Adjust settings in Profile → Audio Settings
-3. Test sounds using the Audio Test section
+2. Sound settings are not exposed in the minimal build, but can be adjusted programmatically via `useAudioSettings`.
-4. Disable if preferred for silent operation
+3. Disable the sound hook if a silent experience is preferred.

 ### For Developers